jailennn/Projects/School Projects/index.md

-# Dice Rolling Randomness Testing Script
+# Dice Rolling Randomness Testing Script (workingdicegame.sh)
 ## Project Overview

 This script was developed for a **Software Development and Testing** class to simulate rolling dice, analyze the randomness of the results, and calculate statistical metrics such as probabilities, entropy, and repeat patterns across multiple trials.